Spanish coup of March 1939: Governmental response

 In the early hours of March 6 Negrín received information that the fleet would not return to Cartagena and was heading to Algeria; this effectively quashed any hope of massive, controlled evacuation from Levantine ports.
-There were also news that civil governor of Murcia sided with the rebels, that there might be CND-loyal troops sent to capture Negrín and the government at Posición Yuste, that the near airfield in Monóvar might soon get overrun and that the port in Alicante, still controlled by the government, might be cut off.
-In the morning Negrín decided to leave Spain and ordered for aircraft to be ready at Monóvar.
+There were also news that civil governor of Murcia sided with the rebels, that there might be CND-loyal troops sent to capture Negrín and the government at Posición Yuste, that the near airfield in Monòver might soon get overrun and that the port in Alicante, still controlled by the government, might be cut off.
+In the morning Negrín decided to leave Spain and ordered for aircraft to be ready at Monóver.

-The idea of organizing resistance was still nurtured by at least some members of the nationwide PCE executive and Komintern, who resided in their headquarters known as Posición Dakar, few kilometers from Posición Yuste.
+The idea of organizing resistance was still nurtured by at least some members of the nationwide PCE executive and Komintern, who resided in their headquarters known as Posición Dakar, few kilometers from Posición Yuste (the PCE leader José Díaz left Spain in November 1938 to undergo medical treatment in the USSR).
 Togliatti suggested that last effort to secure some sort of ceasefire agreement should be made with CND; it was a device to gain time in order to ascertain the scale of support for the rebels.
 Pedro Checa sent emissaries out across the central zone to the same end.
 Some tried to convince Negrín, who before flying out visited Posición Dakar, but to no avail.
 Negrín tried to issue a radio broadcast which would declare the need to hand over power in constitutional manner, but no transmitter was available.
 Around mid-day on March 6 Negrín and his government flew to France.
-Some in PCE planned last-ditch bulwark of resistance between Albacete, Valencia and Cartagena, but eventually the executive made a last-minute decision to avoid further bloodshed, which effective forbade fighting CND, and to go underground; most of its members flew out on March 7 latest.
+Some in PCE planned last-ditch bulwark of resistance between Albacete, Valencia and Cartagena, but eventually the executive made a last-minute decision to avoid further bloodshed, which effectively forbade fighting CND, and to go underground; most of its members flew out on March 6, too.
 Checa was left to communicate the decisions adopted; as there was no radio connection available, he sent an emissary to Madrid.